Magnetarman/WinToolkit/.github/Docs/PR_And_PullRequest.md

-ENHANCEMENT/optimized sorting algorithm in GamingToolkit FEATURE/added automatic backup option in WinBackupDriver GUI/adjusted main window layout of WinToolkit_GUI CHANGES/external contributor added new utility script
+ENHANCEMENT/optimized sorting algorithm in GamingToolkit FEATURE/added automatic backup option in WinBackupDriver GUI/adjusted main window layout of WinToolkit_GUI Changes/external contributor added new utility script
 ```

 > [!TIP]
-> You can combine the tag with the branch prefix (e.g., `fix/BUG/name`) but it is **not required**.
+> The tag also serves as the branch prefix (e.g., `BUG/fix-name`).
+You can add a sub-prefix after the tag if needed (e.g., `BUG/fix/fix-name`) but it is **not required**.
 > The CI pipeline recognizes both formats and processes the PR correctly.

 ---